davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 total the market capitalization of Bitcoin, some $60 billion dollars, seem exceedingly low.
 Almost certainly they are a small fraction of that number.

-A bank run, then, would likely exhaust the available liquidity in these systems very quickly, meaning that -- no matter _what_ the quoted spot price of Bitcoin has fallen to in the immediate wake of the run -- there would be effectively no money to exchange for it, no _demand_ for it.
-It would be, in other words, valueless.
+A bank run, then, would likely exhaust the available liquidity in these systems very quickly, meaning that -- no matter _what_ the quoted spot price of Bitcoin had fallen to in the immediate wake of the run -- there would be effectively no money to exchange for it, effectively no _demand_ for it.
+With little or no demand for it, it would be valueless.

 A valueless coin is a coin that miners won't mine.
-And a network without miners is not a secure or functional network.
-In this way, an extended bank run coupled with a liquidity crunch could not only drive down the price but actually kill the Bitcoin network permanently.
+And a network without miners is neither secure nor functional.
+In this way, then, a bank run coupled with a liquidity crunch could not only drive down the price but actually _kill_ the Bitcoin network permanently.

 ### Conclusion